andreasthoelke/dotvim/help.md

 leader ea   - create assertion

 ## Code Markup
-Note this does not work properly in .vim files! leader ehs  - heading leader ehe  - close section (does not include the header text in the end?) leader ehr  - refresh heading/section (currently on this updates the end text)
+Note this does not work properly in .vim files! .. just tested it here and it worked: ~/.vim/plugin/search-replace.vim#/Operator%20And%20Movement leader ehs  - heading leader ehe  - close section (does not include the header text in the end?) leader ehr  - refresh heading/section (currently on this updates the end text)